How Much Bargaining Power Do Workers Have?

 2. Workers lack information about other jobs.

 3. Significant costs and difficulties in workers moving between companies.
-E.g. firms may distrust workers who frequently move looking for a higher wage; geographical immobilities in moving.
+E.g. firms may distrust workers who frequently move to look for a higher wage; geographical immobilities in moving.

 4. The wage rate is only one factor out of many that motivate workers.
 A worker may stay in a job where he feels a certain degree of certainty rather than move to another company with a higher wage.